 - Young children are likely to develop fatigue, headaches, and abdominal complaints

-This list may sound crazy, as if every ailment in the book is a symptom of EAI.
-But it is a fact that people suffering from environmental exposure suffer an astonishingly wide range of severe symptoms.
-In fact, though the list is long, it understates the devastating consequences of environmentally acquired illness.
+This list may sound long, as if every ailment in the book is a symptom of EAI.
+But people suffering from environmental exposure sometimes have an astonishingly wide range of severe symptoms.
+And though the list is long, it understates the importance of understanding environmentally acquired illness.